-Employers and employees must contribute if the employee works more than 24 hours per month, is not covered by a similar scheme (e.g., GEPF for government employees), and is not an independent contractor.
+Employers and employees must contribute if the employee works more than 24 hours per month.

-The total UIF contribution is 2% of the employee’s gross salary: 1% paid by the employer and 1% deducted from the employee’s salary.
-Contributions are declared and paid monthly via uFiling or SARS eFiling.
+The total UIF contribution is 2% of the employee’s gross salary: 1% paid by the employer and 1% deducted from the employee’s salary up to a maximum of R177.12 per contributor.

 Each month, employers must submit a UIF declaration detailing employee earnings and employment status, pay contributions for each eligible employee, and keep employee records updated to ensure successful benefit claims.